nstrydom2/anonfile-api/README.md

 anon.download(file_url)
 ```

 And voilà, pain free anonymous file sharing.
-Working towards proxying as well.
-If you want some info on the returning json object(its going to be the "file" object).
+I am also working towards proxy support.
+If you want some info on the returning JSON object(its going to be the "file" object).
 Visit [Anonfile.com](https://anonfile.com/docs/api).
+However, the current version just returns the url instead of the full "file" JSON object.

 ## Built With